-Two children dead in freak Australian bouncy castle accident
+Four children dead in freak Australian bouncy castle accident

 The children were playing during an end-of-year activity, called the “Big Day In” celebrations, at the Hillcrest Primary School in Devonport, Tasmania at around 10am local time on Thursday (11pm GMT Wednesday).

-“Tragically I can confirm that there are two deceased children after an incident today at Hillcrest Primary School,” Tasmania police commander Debbie Williams said at the school.
+“Tragically I can confirm that there are two deceased children after an incident today at Hillcrest Primary School,” Tasmania police commander Debbie Williams said in an earlier statement at the school, before the death toll was revised upwards.

 Describing the scenes as “distressing”, she added: “This is a very tragic event and our thoughts are with the families and the wider school community, and also our first responders.”

 Police did not give any further details about the identities of the deceased or injured, citing privacy reasons.
-They are expected to provide more details at a press conference in Devonport later in the afternoon.

 Australian prime minister Scott Morrison said the accident was “unthinkably heartbreaking” and shattering.